GoogleCloudPlatform/cluster-health-scanner/README.md

 kubectl get pods
 ```

-And identifying the pod with the "Straggler Detection" name that has the number '0' as it's identifier at the end of the name.
+And identifying the pod with the "Straggler Detection" name that has the number '0' as its identifier at the end of the name.

 From there, you can view the logs for that pod by running: